Have you ever been GLUTENED?

 Getting glutened can be scary for those of us dealing with autoimmunty and other chronic health conditions.
 From personal experience, I know the holidays and eating out with friends can often make sticking to a stricter diet protocol – especially one involving going gluten free – very difficult.
 It is more likely that you may accidentally ingest gluten while enjoying the event.
 Those of us who can’t consume gluten like to call this accidental ingestion, “getting glutened”.
-Recovering from gluten exposure requires some planning.

-How “getting glutened” presents itself may be different for everyone.
+How getting glutened presents itself may be different for everyone.
 It can cause a variety of symptoms such as brain fog, diarrhea, constipation, headache, rash, weakness, joint pain, swelling, vomiting, and fatigue.
 However, inside your gut, the effects are essentially the same.
-In those who are sensitive, gluten exposure will always cause inflammation and damage to the intestines (leaky gut), which can trigger or cause a flare in autoimmune disease.
+In those who are sensitive, gluten will always cause inflammation and damage to the intestines (leaky gut), which can trigger or cause a flare in autoimmune disease.
 Keeping this inflammatory protein out of your body is imperative to reducing inflammation and healing your gut from the damage so you can recover as quickly as possible.
 Gluten is not a bad molecule.
 It is a naturally occurring part of many grains, especially wheat, rye, barley, kamut and spelt.
 However, gluten is “bad” for those of us who have developed sensitivities or even major immune reactions to aspects of it.
 In these latter cases, it is best to keep gluten out.
 But accidents happen!

-1) The more quickly you can get the gluten out of your system, the better you’ll offset a significant reaction from gluten exposure.
+1) The more quickly you can get the gluten out of your system, the better you’ll feel

 These three things will help you do that promptly and effectively:

-- Digestive Enzymes help speed up the breakdown and absorption of macronutrients (proteins, fats and carbohydrates).
+- Digestive Enzymes.
+Digestive enzymes help speed up the breakdown and absorption of macronutrients.
 Be sure to take an enzyme that includes dipeptidyl peptidase (DPP-IV), which helps break down gluten specifically.
 I highly recommend that those with celiac and gluten intolerance take enzymes with DPP-IV when dining out.
-It may not clear all of the gluten from your meal, but at least some will be digested and therefore reduce the load your immune system will have access to.
-This does not mean you can choose to eat gluten containing foods and think the enzymes will remove it.
-But it does helps with accidents.
+It may not clear all of the gluten, but at least some will be digested and therefore reduce the load your immune system will have access to.

-- Binding agents like activated charcoal and bentonite clay bind toxins and help reduce gas and bloating.
-These can potentially assist with speeding up gluten elimination after gluten exposure.
+- Binding agents.
+Activated charcoal and bentonite clay bind toxins and help reduce gas and bloating.
+These can potentially assist with speeding up gluten elimination.
 Make sure to increase water intake when taking either of these to avoid constipation, which would only delay healing.

-2) Decrease inflammation from gluten exposure to heal your gut as soon as possible
+2) Decrease inflammation to heal your gut as soon as possible

 - Omega-3 fatty acids.
-Purified fish oils , flax and chia seeds are full of anti-inflammatory omega-3 fatty acids.
+Fish oils (purified), flax and chia seeds are full of anti-inflammatory omega-3 fatty acids.
 I recommend a minimum of 2000 milligrams of omega-3 oils daily.
-Increase dosage to 2000 milligrams twice a day for a week after accidental gluten exposure.
+Increase dosage to 2000 milligrams twice a day for a week after accidental gluten ingestion.

-- Ginger has high levels of the chemical, gingerol, which gives it a natural spicy flavor and behaves as an anti-inflammatory in the body.
+- Ginger has high levels of gingerol which gives it a natural spicy flavor and behaves as an anti-inflammatory in the body.
 It also has potent anti-nausea properties and can ease stomach cramping.
-Drinking fresh ginger tea and having it your meals after gluten exposure may ease some of the negative symptoms.
+Drinking ginger tea and having it your meals after gluten ingestion may ease some of the negative symptoms.

 - Turmeric is a member of the ginger family that contains the active ingredient curcumin which is known for its antioxidant and anti-inflammatory properties.
-Adding turmeric to smoothies, teas and meals for a week after gluten exposure can be very beneficial.
+Adding turmeric to smoothies, teas and meals for a week after being glutened can be very beneficial.